madebysource/generator-pho/README.md

 # generator-pho [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

+> Project generator that includes [pho-devstack][pho-devstack]

 ## Status

-This is software is under development.
-Use it at your own risk and expect some breaking changes.
-There will be no documentation before 1.0, just installation instructions.
+This software is in stabilization phase.
+We've used it in [Source][Source] and [Abdoc][Abdoc] for some months now.
+We're currently working mainly on documentation and website.

 ## Installation

-See installation instructions at [pho-devstack repo](https://github.com/madebysource/pho-devstack#installation).
+See installation instructions at [pho-devstack repository][pho-devstack].

 ## License